api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/guides/build-an-airnode/http-gateways.md

   can found in config.json under `triggers.http.endpointId` or `triggers.httpSignedData.endpointId`.
 - Add the `Content-Type` header, set to `application/json`.
-- Add the `x-api-key` header, set to the apiKey.
-The `x-api-key` can found in config.json under `nodeSettings.httpGateway.apiKey` or `nodeSettings.httpSignedDataGateway.apiKey`.
 - Place the parameters/encodedParameters in the request body.

 <style type="text/css" rel="stylesheet">